jesselpalmer/brick-breaker/README.md

 # Brick Breaker
-Remake of the classic game Breakout.
+A remake of the classic game Breakout.